aristit0/DOC_CHAT_BOT/README.md

-# DOC_CHAT_BOT
 # 🧠 GenAI PDF Chatbot

-A simple web-based chatbot that allows users to upload PDFs, ask questions about their contents, and manually add knowledge.
-Built with Flask, JavaScript, and a friendly UI.
+A simple web-based chatbot that lets users upload PDFs, ask questions about their content, and manually add knowledge—all in a clean, intuitive interface.

 ---